Why are buildings listed?

 What if a listed building requires repair?

-If a listed building requires repair, the owner of the listed building must arrange for the necessary work to be completed by first requesting Listed Building Consent from the Council.
-The Council decides whether proposed works can then commence.
-It is a criminal offence to carry out works without such permission being attained.
+If a listed building needs repairs, the owner must arrange for the necessary work by first requesting Listed Building Consent from the Council.
+The Council then decides whether to allow the proposed works to proceed.
+Performing any work without this permission is a criminal offence.

 Request an online listed building insurance quote or contact the team on 03333 11 11 10.